scryfall/gatherer-bugs/CONTRIBUTING.md

 ### Code of Conduct

-Your work here is covered under the [Scryfall Terms of Service](https://scryfall.com/docs/terms).
+Your behavior here is covered under the [Scryfall rules for Acceptable Use](https://scryfall.com/docs/terms#acceptable-use).
 Conversations on this issue tracker should be respectful and on-topic.
 Specifically: This is not a place to attack WotC or complain unproductively about any of their websites, games, or staff members.